Moutoussamy/PeriProt/README.md

 ![](images/logo_periprot.png "logo" )
 # PeriProt

-Periprot1.0 is a sofware built to analysis Peripheral Membrane Proteins (PMPs) structure or Molecular Dynamics (MD) simulation data.
-Periprot can only analyse date from NAMD or CHARMM simulation (PSF format for the topology and dcd format for the trajectory).
+Periprot 1.0 is a sofware built to analysis Peripheral Membrane Proteins (PMPs) structure or Molecular Dynamics (MD) simulation data.
+Periprot can only analyse data from NAMD or CHARMM simulation (PSF format for the topology and dcd format for the trajectory).

 The available analysis are: